Master's Degree Structure and Learning Goals

 Some Master's Degree Programmes may recommend specific language studies (see the study plan for the programme).

 In addition to the studies in your major subject or programme (advanced level studies and programme specific studies) and the language studies you usually need elective studies in order to receive a total of at least 120 credits.
 The elective studies can be any studies at university level in any subject, i.e. any courses completed at Hanken or at another university.
 However, note that studies that were included in your lower university degree based on which you were admitted to Hanken cannot be included in your Master's degree.

-If you have at least 25 credit in another subject than your major, it will form a study entity that will be written out on your degree certificate.
+If you have at least 25 credit in another subject than your major, it will form a minor subject that will be written out on your degree certificate.